studyathome-internationally/hub/docs/courses/embsys-vhdl-1/README.md

 ## Overview

 ::: post-it
-Normally attendence phase at start, but optional, Course perfectly designed
+Normally attendance phase at start, but optional, Course perfectly designed
 Participants of this course will learn how to

-* design digital integrated circuits and systems with the hardware description language VHDL and FPGAs as target Technology
+* Design digital integrated circuits and systems with the hardware description language VHDL and FPGAs as target Technology
-* design and implement multi-task embedded software applications under a real-time operating system which is running on a microcontroller platform
+* Design and implement multi-task embedded software applications under a real-time operating system which is running on a microcontroller platform
-* as well as how to write a bachelor thesis under supervision in a technical field (which includes all practical work)
+* Write a bachelor thesis under supervision in a technical field (which includes all practical work)
 :::

 ### Contents

-* course content 1
+* Course content 1
-* course content 2
+* Course content 2
-* course content 3
+* Course content 3

 ### Outcomes

 Participants of this course will learn how to

-* design digital integrated circuits and systems with the hardware description language VHDL and FPGAs as target Technology
+* Design digital integrated circuits and systems with the hardware description language VHDL and FPGAs as target Technology
-* design and implement multi-task embedded software applications under a real-time operating system which is running on a microcontroller platform
+* Design and implement multi-task embedded software applications under a real-time operating system which is running on a microcontroller platform
-* as well as how to write a bachelor thesis under supervision in a technical field (which includes all practical work)
+* Write a bachelor thesis under supervision in a technical field (which includes all practical work)

 ### Methods